Mycosis Fungoides

 How can I reduce my risk of mycosis fungoides?

-There is no proven way to prevent mycosis fungoides.
-You can reduce the risks associated with late-stage mycosis fungoides by scheduling regular appointments with a healthcare provider.
-Having regular checkups can increase the chances of detecting mycosis fungoides in its early stages.
+There’s no proven way to prevent mycosis fungoides.
+You can reduce the risks of late-stage mycosis fungoides by scheduling regular appointments with a healthcare provider.
+Regular checkups can increase the chances of detecting mycosis fungoides in its early stages.

 Perform monthly skin self-checks for rashes, moles or other changes.
-If you notice any skin changes, schedule an appointment with a dermatologist (skin care doctor).
+If you notice any skin changes, schedule an appointment with a dermatologist.

 Outlook / Prognosis